Røros Station

-Røros Station (Røros stasjon) is a railway station located in the town of Røros in the municipality of Røros in Trøndelag county, Norway.
+Røros Station (Røros stasjon) is a railway station located in the town of Røros in Røros Municipality in Trøndelag county, Norway.
 It is located along the Rørosbanen railway line.
 It is located about 399 km from Oslo Central Station and it sits about 628 m above mean sea level.
-Service to the station is provided though regional trains operated by SJ Norge to Trondheim and Hamar.
+Service to the station is provided though regional trains operated by SJ Norge to Trondheim Station and Hamar Station.
 The station was opened in 1877, the same time that the Røros Line opened.
 The station restaurant was taken over by Norsk Spisevognselskap on 1 December 1944.